Discovering...

 Lawrence of Arabia, Babel, The Hills Have Eyes

 The vast, flat desert plains and dramatic gorges south of Ouarzazate provided the sweeping landscape shots for Lawrence of Arabia.
-The region remains largely unchanged since filming in the 1960s.
+Babel filmed its Morocco segments in remote Berber villages here.
+The region remains largely unchanged since the 1960s shoots.

 Todra & Dades Gorges

-The 300-meter canyon walls of Todra Gorge and the winding road through Dades Gorge have been featured in adventure films and high-end automotive commercials seeking dramatic natural backdrops.
+The 300-meter canyon walls of Todra Gorge and the winding road through Dades Gorge have featured in adventure films and high-end automotive commercials.
+The narrow gorge creates dramatic natural framing that cinematographers seek out.

 The Red City on Film